 CACREP on-site team visitors are guests of the institution and ambassadors for CACREP.
 They should not view themselves as “Watergate reporters.”
 Their goal is to attest that the CACREP standards are met in spirit rather than attempting to document, in a literal sense, every nuance of the standards.
 You may want to use sample interview questions that have been developed.

 At the end of the visit, there will be an exit presentation in front of the faculty and other invited guests.
 This is usually conducted by the Team Chair and does not include questions, but summarizes the team’s findings.

 The Team Report

 The final activity of the visiting team is writing the site review team’s report to the Board.
 This report communicates to the Board an understanding of how the program(s) meet the spirit of the CACREP standards as well as how effectively they meet their own educational and administrative objectives.
-Because the CACREP Board weighs the team’s recommendation for program accreditation very heavily in their decision-making, the report should reflect a consensus of the observations and opinions of all team members as well as create a clear image of the program so that they may render fair decisions.
+Because the CACREP Board weighs the team’s review heavily in their decision-making, the report should reflect a consensus of the observations and opinions of ALL team members as well as create a clear image of the program so that they may render fair decisions.
 In noting accreditation requirements, team members must make reference to specific CACREP standards.
-In the report, the team must also make a final recommendation regarding accreditation of the program (2 years, 8 years, or denial).
-Copies of this report, without the final accreditation recommendations, are forwarded by the CACREP office to the institution’s CEO, dean of the college, department chair, and CACREP liaison prior to the Board’s final review.
+Copies of this report are forwarded by the CACREP office to the institution’s CEO, dean of the college, department chair, and CACREP liaison prior to the Board’s final review.